|

 In 1978 the railway closed down and the town saw yet another decline during the 1980s.
 Yalgoo continues to survive today as the economy swings back and forth from mning to pastoral interests.
 A new tourist industry has also come to the area as metal detectors have brought a new wave of prospectors into the old gold fields.

 What was possibly the first letter bomb ever sent in Australia was delivered to the Yalgoo post office in 1903.
 It was addressed to Solomon William Lowns who, on opening the package at the post office counter had one of his hands blown off.
-The person responsible for sending the bomb was thought to have never been prosecuted brought to trial but the outcome is not known.
+The person responsible for sending the bomb was brought to trial but the outcome is not known.

 The incident was reported in The Advertiser newspaper as follows: